SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/understanding-models.md

 The palette of the model editor offers for selection the following types of blocks:

 -   Input blocks, which receive data from external sources.
-An input block normally represents a device that has been registered in the Cumulocity IoT inventory, a device group, a smart group, or an asset.
+An input block normally represents a device that has been registered in the {{< product-c8y-iot >}} inventory, a device group, a smart group, or an asset.
 See also [Input blocks](/streaming-analytics/analytics-builder/#input-blocks).
 -   Output blocks, which send data to external sources.
-An output block normally represents a device that has been registered in the Cumulocity IoT inventory.
+An output block normally represents a device that has been registered in the {{< product-c8y-iot >}} inventory.
 But there are also blocks for sending an email or SMS to specified receivers.
 See also [Output blocks](/streaming-analytics/analytics-builder/#output-blocks).
 -   Processing blocks, which receive data from the input blocks and send the resulting data to the output blocks.
 See also [Processing blocks](/streaming-analytics/analytics-builder/#processing-blocks).

 {{< c8y-admon-info>}}